ion2014/indexing-wzyken1102/README.md

    https://www.cs.usfca.edu/~galles/visualization/BPlusTree.html

+#### Some important notes about the B+ tree we expect:

+1. Your B+ tree doesn't need to handle duplicate keys.
+Doing so makes the B+ tree **much much** harder to implement in some cases.
+There are easy solutions to this but you don't have to worry about them.

+2. When building your B+ trees, your tree should be able to handle deletes **but we don't require you to maintain some load factor on the tree*.
+In other words, you don't need to deal with merging nodes on delete.
+Besides making implementation much easier,  there's a specific performance reason for this.

 ### Phase #2: Bind B+ Tree to your table

 You're going to need to bind your BPlusTree code into your Table and modify your